Grief is normal, and it is a process. Expressing grief is how a person reacts to the loss of a loved one.

-Many people think of grief as a single instance or short time of pain or sadness in response to a loss – like the tears shed at a loved one’s funeral.
+Many people think of grief as a single instance or as a short time of pain or sadness in response to a loss – like the tears shed at a loved one’s funeral.
 But grieving includes the entire emotional process of coping with a loss, and it can last a long time.
-Normal grieving allows us to let a loved one go and keep on living in a healthy way.
+The process involves many different emotions, actions, and expressions, all of which help a person come to terms with the loss of a loved one.

 Difficult relationships with the deceased prior to death can cause unique grieving experiences for loved ones.
 In addition, prolonged illnesses can also cause grief to take unexpected forms.

 A person who had a difficult relationship with the deceased (a parent who was abusive, estranged, or abandoned the family, for example) is often surprised by the painful emotions they have after their death.
 It’s not uncommon to have profound distress as the bereaved mourns the relationship they had wished for with the person who died, and lets go of any chance of achieving it.